Getting There & Around

 Berlin’s bus system is a trusted mode of transport and sure to save you time.
 The main streets all have bus lanes so that even in rush hour the buses very rarely get stuck in traffic.
 If you get a chance, take a seat up top on one of the double-deckers; it’s a great way to see the city.

 Travelling by bike is very popular in Berlin.
 The city has a large network of bicycle paths, most of which run along the main streets.
 Many of the city’s bus lanes can also be used by cyclists, often making it quicker to travel by bike than by car.
-Bikes can be rented and left anywhere in the city using Deutsche Bahn’s "Call-A-Bike" programme.
-Simply call the number on the bike with your mobile and receive a code to unlock the bike.
-The bike rental is then paid using a customer number or a credit card.
-These bikes can be found at drop-off points all over the city, including Potsdamer Platz S-Bahn station.
+Bikes can be rented and left anywhere in the city using Deutsche Bahn’s "LIDL-BIKE".
+Simply use Deutsche Bahn's "Call a Bike" app to find available bikes near you.
+Other providers like "Mobike", "Nextbike", "Donkey Republic", "Limebike" and "Byke" offer a very similar service, all bikes can be booked and unlocked via a QR code.
+You can also opt for a pedal-assist electric bike like the one from "JUMP" for an even more easier ride.
+Drop-off-points can be found all over the city, including Potsdamer Platz.

 All major international car rental companies have branches in Berlin.
 However, please note that during the festival there is only a limited amount of parking space at Potsdamer Platz and subject to a fee.
 It is also necessary to pay for parking in many of the central areas in Berlin.